UNESCO reaffirms commitment to counter antisemitism at international academic conference

 UNESCO was invited to provide insight in the context of "leadership talks" involving public figures and politicians including Heinz Fassmann, Austrian Federal Minister of Education, Science and Research; Christian Kern, former Federal Chancellor and leader of the Austrian Social Democratic Party; Natan Sharansky, Chairman of the Jewish Agency for Israel, and Andrew Baker, Personal Representative of the OSCE Chairperson-in-Office on Combating Anti-Semitism.

-Drawing on UNESCO's mandate to promote education for global citizenship and dialogue through cultural understanding, Ana Luiza Thompson Flores, Director of UNESCO Regional Office in Venice presented UNESCO's work to address antisemitism through education, notably in the context of its work on the prevention of violent extremism, and activities relating to education about the Holocaust and genocide.
+Drawing on UNESCO's mandate to promote education for global citizenship and dialogue through cultural understanding, Ana Luiza Thompson Flores, Director of UNESCO Regional Bureau for Science and Culture in Europe, Venice (Italy), presented UNESCO's work to address antisemitism through education, notably in the context of its work on the prevention of violent extremism, and activities relating to education about the Holocaust and genocide.